-Citizenship by investment (CBI) programmes are found in many countries across the world, particularly in the Caribbean.
-These programmes allow individuals to legally gain citizenship of a nation in return for investing in its infrastructure.
-Considering the many benefits of a dual citizenship, as well as the fact that countries can invest the money they receive back into their economies, CBI programmes are incredibly valuable.
+Citizenship by investment (CBI) programmes are found all over the world, particularly in the Caribbean.
+Individuals can apply to legal citizenship by investment programmes to gain citizenship of a nation in return for investing in its infrastructure.
+CBI programmes are incredibly valuable and offer many benefits, including dual citizenship.
+In turn this money is invested back into the economy.

 Unfortunately, fraudulent CBI programmes are all too common.
-As a result, it can be hard for would-be applicants to determine whether or not their programme of choice is legitimate.
-That’s why we’ve put together this guide, which highlights some key questions which can help you identify legal citizenship programmes.
+It can be hard for would-be applicants to determine whether or not their programme of choice is legitimate.
+This guide highlights some key questions which can help you identify legal citizenship by investment programmes.

-Countries with legitimate programmes tend to have official government-endorsed websites that outline information about the programme and assist potential applicants with determining fees and requirements.
+Countries with legitimate programmes tend to have official government-endorsed websites that outline information about the programme.
+There’s also information that can assist potential applicants with determining fees and requirements.
 The CBI programme of St Kitts and Nevis provides all of these details and is officially linked to the Office of the Prime Minister.
 Any programmes that don’t have endorsements of this nature aren’t to be trusted.

 Legitimate programmes will run lengthy background checks on their applicants.
 For instance, Dominica has ranked first in the CBI Index for six years running and conducts comprehensive internal and external checks.
-These are carried out in partnership with some of the world’s leading financial institutions which specialise in identifying corruption, terrorism, and money laundering.
+These are carried out in partnership with some of the world’s leading financial institutions.
+They specialise in identifying corruption, terrorism, and money laundering.

 As touched upon, CBI programmes are meant to be win-win solutions for applicants and countries alike.
-Consequently, legitimate governments are unlikely to offer citizenship to non-nationals at low prices — though of course, the size and economic prosperity of a country will have an impact on what they consider substantial.
+Consequently, legitimate governments are unlikely to offer citizenship to non-nationals at low prices.
+Of course, the size and economic prosperity of a country will have an impact on what they consider substantial.
 As a result, you should be wary of programmes that purport to sell citizenship at a bargain.
 If the deal sounds too good to be true, it probably is.

 Most CBI programmes rely on agents, who will submit applications on an applicant’s behalf.
-To safeguard this process, the majority of CBI jurisdictions only use agents who have been extensively vetted, and whose licences can be removed if they fail to present genuine applications.
+To safeguard this process, the majority of CBI jurisdictions only use agents who have been extensively vetted.
+In fact, they can have their licenses removed if they fail to present genuine applications.
 A list of these agents is often made available online for transparency.
 Dominica, for example, regularly updates its list of authorised agents and marketing promoters.
 Applicants should be sure to find similar lists themselves before applying for a programme.

 To confirm the above suggestions, we talked with Kumar Pratik. client manager at CS Global Partners and asked him what are his top tip for ensuring that he’s working with reputable business?
 Kumar Pratik replied: “Firstly and most importantly: check if the service provider is on the official government website.
 Each CBI programme has a list of authorised agents, promoters and sub-agents on their websites.
 Check the prices on the website and compare the information you received from the agent with what is on the government website.”